SaadAhmedSalim/SaadAhmedSalim/README.md

 ### Study Plan : (THIS WEEK)
 <p>
  <b>
    :tada: * I will finish Library Management System soon.

+   :tada: * I will finish uploaded the cse331 lab soon.

 :pushpin: * I will do UDEMY IOT crash course for esp32 within 4 days.